zhongkaifu/Seq2SeqSharp/README.md

 ﻿# Seq2SeqSharp
 Seq2SeqSharp is a tensor based fast & flexible encoder-decoder deep neural network framework written by .NET (C#).
-It can run on both CPU and GPU
+It can be used for sequence-to-sequence task, sequence-labeling task and sequence-classification task and other NLP tasks.
+Seq2SeqSharp supports both CPUs and GPUs.

 # Features
 Pure C# framework